diegomart2000/MineSweeper/README.md

 {
   name: String,
   size: Number, // Size of the board (9 -> 9 by 9)
-  quantity: Number, // Amount of mines to place
+  mines: Number, // Amount of mines to place
 }
 ```